-- Present a valid I.D. and be accepted by the club officers.
+- Present a valid I.D.
+(US) which must be accepted by the club officers.

 - Completed signup form which can be downloaded on the Forms page.

 - Pay in full club fees, $150 per season (uniform included) in the Over 50 league.